-2. If you have not already done so, use the DatabaseClient object to create a com.marklogic.client.document.DocumentManager object of the appropriate subclass for the document format (XML, text, JSON, or binary).
+- 2. If you have not already done so, use the DatabaseClient object to create a com.marklogic.client.document.DocumentManager object of the appropriate subclass for the document format (XML, text, JSON, or binary). - a.
+In this example code, an XMLDocumentManager.